Instagram/IGListKit/README.md

 You can find [the docs here](https://instagram.github.io/IGListKit).
 Documentation is generated with [jazzy](https://github.com/realm/jazzy) and hosted on [GitHub-Pages](https://pages.github.com).

+To regenerate docs, run `./scripts/build_docs.sh` from the root directory in the repo.

 ## Vision

 For the long-term goals and "vision" of `IGListKit`, please read our [Vision](https://github.com/Instagram/IGListKit/blob/master/Guides/VISION.md) doc.